Pranq-lgtm/Pukaar/README.md

 - Add an **automated escalation matrix**:
   - If no NGO accepts within 5 minutes, auto-escalate to backup responders.
   - If still unaccepted, escalate to 24/7 helpline / nearest police control workflow.
-- Reporter receives status feedback at each escalation stage.
+- Reporter receives status feedback at each escalation stage during the active submission session only; anonymous reporters are not promised post-session updates.

 ### C) Preserve Anonymity While Reducing Spam
 - Apply anti-abuse controls that do not require identity disclosure: